Twicefred/Writing/Stories from TK City (Markdown)/Suggestions.md

 “Not his fault?
 Jennifer had him out on his ass because she couldn’t stand another day with a person who’s that dense!”
 Sira said, growing annoyed at me in turn.
 “Their relationship was none of my business, but if you seriously think it was only her fault that it worked out the way it did, Lex isn’t the only one who would benefit from a few extra IQ points.”

 We were discussing my childhood friend and current tenant, Lex McCormack.
 His ex-girlfriend had kicked him out of her house a while past, and since then he had been staying at my apartment.
-It wasn’t an arrangement entirely out of empathy, I did have a spare room and could use the extra rent money.
+It wasn’t an arrangement entirely out of empathy, I did have a spare room and could use the extra rent money.</br>
 The issue with Lex was that he wasn’t the sharpest tool in the shed.
 In fact, a person with a less friendly disposition toward him might describe Lex as staggeringly dumb.
 Having known him for well over 20 years, I wouldn’t use that language, but it wasn’t exactly wrong.

 His saving grace was that Lex was difficult to dislike if you got close to him.
 He had a warm personality, and an ironclad loyalty to those he loved.
 Losing everything when Jennifer, the cruel witch that she was, cut him off, had utterly broken him.
-I found out that it had happened when he appeared outside my door at night with a suitcase, asking me through heavy sobs if he could stay with me for a while.
+I found out that it had happened when he appeared outside my door at night with a suitcase, asking me through heavy sobs if he could stay with me for a while.</br>
 Naturally, I couldn’t refuse his request and he had been renting my spare room for three months now.

 “Sira, can we not fight about this?
 I’m really not in the mood.”
 I said, taking a drink from my glass of wine.
 She nodded, taking a sip of wine herself.
 We sat quietly for a few minutes, unconsciously avoiding eye contact.
 I fiddled with my wristwatch, idly watching Sira swish her tail behind her, narrowly avoiding getting herself tangled into the people walking past us.